Ramilito/kubectl.nvim/README.md

 ### Exec into container
 In the pod view, select a pod by pressing ```<cr>``` and then again ```<cr>``` on the container you want to exec into

+## Versioning
+> [!WARNING]
+> As we have not yet reached v1.0.0, we may have some breaking changes
+> in cases where it is deemed necessary.

 ## Motivation
 This plugins main purpose is to browse the kubernetes state using vim like navigation and keys, similar to oil.nvim for filebrowsing.
 I might add a way to act on the cluster (delete resources, edit) in the future, not sure yet.